mootools/mootools-core/Docs/Element/Element.md

 Element Method: destroy {#Element:destroy}
 ------------------------------------------

-Empties an Element of all its children, removes and garbages the Element.
-Useful to clear memory before the pageUnload.
+Removes the Element and its children from the DOM and prepares them for garbage collection.

 ### Syntax: